 - Taking multiple supplements and medications can get a little tricky to track without a pill organizer.
 Never wonder: “Did I already take my pills this morning?” again!

 - Gifts of Knowledge – It seems that everywhere we turn, there’s someone else that has been diagnosed with Hashimoto’s or another thyroid condition.
-One of the greatest gifts that I can offer you are my books, Hashimoto’s: The Root Cause and Hashimoto’s Protocol, that I poured my heart into and divulged all my knowledge that I’ve gained through my professional career and personal Hashimoto’s journey.
-If you haven’t picked them up for yourself, consider doing it now—for your health’s sake!
+One of the greatest gifts that I can offer you are my books, Hashimoto’s the Root Cause, Hashimoto’s Protocol, and Hashimoto’s Food Pharmacology, that I poured my heart into and divulged all my knowledge that I’ve gained through my professional career and personal Hashimoto’s journey.
+If you haven’t picked them up for yourself, consider doing it now — for your health’s sake!
 If you know someone who is still trying to find their way through this maze of an autoimmune condition, gift one to them (or loan them your copy!).
-If you’re more of an audiobook person, I’m excited to say that you can listen to Hashimoto’s Protocol wherever you are!
+Are you an audiobook person?
+I’m excited to say that you can listen to Hashimoto’s Protocol wherever you are!